Haseebbajwa/NoteJam-migration-on-EC2/README.md

 Execute CloudFormation templates located in Deployment folder.
 Please note that you also need to specify all parameters when deploying.

 architecture can be found in the Architecture folder in this repo.

+CF template will be deployed in following order

+1. VPC
+2. ALB
+3. RDS
+4. ASG
+5. Cloud Watch